seek4science/seek/upgrading.md

 unnecessary time.
 There is more details and an example towards the end of the this page.

+## Steps to upgrade from 0.23.x to 0.24.x

+libgmp-dev is needed for RedCloth with ruby 2.1.7

+    sudo apt-get install libgmp-dev

 ## Steps to upgrade from 0.22.x to 0.23.x